 Gain access to some of the most promising and talented public health students and graduates in the country.
-Employers from all over the country and globe work with U-M SPH to find the best candidates for jobs, fellowships, and internships.
+Employers from all over the country and globe work with Michigan Public Health Careers to find the best candidates for jobs, fellowships, and internships.

 Posting Jobs & Recruiting

-The SPH Career Connection job portal enables employers to reach our students and alumni with job, fellowship and internship opportunities and maximize your recruitment efforts through resume books and recruitment opportunities.
+The Michigan Public Health Careers portal enables employers to reach our students and alumni with job, fellowship and internship opportunities and maximize your recruitment efforts through resume books and recruitment opportunities.
 There is no charge to post opportunities and gain access to our talent pool.

 Interested in recruiting U-M Public Health Students and Alumni?
-The Career Development Office offers a variety of ways to connect:
+The Public Health Careers Office offers a variety of ways to connect:

 - Employer Information Sessions